 Each student is asked to demonstrate, before taking the general examination, a working knowledge of some ancillary discipline relevant to his or her concerns as a composer: a relevant foreign language, or a relevant computer language or some other discipline that the case may suggest.
 The language requirement is normally satisfied by examinations administered by appropriate campus departments as part of intensive reading courses.
 The language requirement must be passed before a student can be admitted to the general examination.
 Students are urged to satisfy the language requirement during the first year of graduate study.
-It is the student’s responsibility to confer with the DGS about the status of their language exams.
+Students are responsible to confer with the DGS about the status of their language exams.

 Students are required to live in Princeton for the first two years of the program.

-The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully completes the general examination.
+The Master of Fine Arts (M.F.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy for students in Music Composition and is earned after a student successfully completes the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that the following requirements have been met: all courses taken in the first two years have been successfully completed (with no incompletes), the first-year paper and compositions have been successfully completed, the language requirement has been met, and at least half of the general examination has been passed.

-Students normally teach during some but not all of their first eight semesters; fifth-year students can only receive funding from the department if they are also teaching.
+Students normally teach during some but not all of their first eight semesters, and never in the first year; fifth-year students can only receive funding if they are also teaching in that year.

-After the successful completion of the general examination, the student begins the process of consultation with faculty members that leads to the candidate’s formulation of a Ph.D. dissertation proposal and selection of an appropriate faculty adviser.
-This proposal, completed during the third year of study, should describe in detail the goals and strategies of a twofold dissertation project, involving both a substantial composition and a substantial piece of prose.
-During the two post-generals years of study, Ph.D. candidates remain eligible to enroll in graduate courses.
-The dissertation, followed by a final public oral defense, completes the requirements for the Ph.D.
+After the successful completion of the general examination, the student begins the process of consultation with faculty members that leads to the candidate’s formulation of a Ph.D. dissertation proposal, and selection of an appropriate faculty adviser.

 Simon A. Morrison